jamesm224/phage-plasmid-classification/README.md

+# Phage-Plasmid Classification

 Here we classified, sorted, and analyzed phage-plasmids from over 1,100,000 genomes from 4 databases to obtain a large, comprehensive collection of 5,743 unique P-P sequences.

+Example of Phage-Plasmid identified in this project:
 ![proksee (2)](https://github.com/jamesm224/phage-plasmid-classification/assets/86495895/3b158bad-67c7-4a2d-b803-8b4ab4d9d373)# Phage-Plasmid Classification

 # Overall Workflow